luciusmagn/maturita_2020/web/index.md

 ## Outer Heaven
-In the Metal Gear franchise, Outer Heaven was an organization formed to prevent soldiers being manipulated by their nations and is a military-centric society completely devoid of prejudices based on race, gender, sexuality or religion.

-Now, I am no military man, but the idea of a place which, instead of bickering and bigotry, just does not care and talks about topics objectively is something close to my heart.
+Welcome to my humble abode.
+Please do stay a while.
+Thank you.

 ### Content
-The purpose of this website is to hold basic information about me, some of my notable projects, pieces of my crappy mytology and articles about.
+The purpose of this website is to hold basic information about me, some of my notable projects, pieces of my crappy mythology and articles about.

 The content falls under the following categories: